![]() |

 VCTR_FORCEDINLINE void reduceNeonRegisterWise (NeonRegister<value_type>& result, size_t i) const;

-VCTR_FORCEDINLINE VCTR_TARGET ("avx") void reduceAVXRegisterWise (AVXRegister<value_type>& result, size_t i) const;
+VCTR_FORCEDINLINE VCTR_TARGET ("fma") void reduceAVXRegisterWise (AVXRegister<value_type>& result, size_t i) const;

 VCTR_FORCEDINLINE VCTR_TARGET ("avx2") void reduceAVXRegisterWise (AVXRegister<value_type>& result, size_t i) const;